 This course is only taken by Part IA and Part IB Paper 3 students.

 Lecturers: Professor S.H.
-Teufel, Dr P. Buttery and Professor A. Copestake No. of lectures and practical classes: 16 Suggested hours of supervisions: 4 Prerequisite courses: NST Mathematics
+Teufel, Dr A. Vlachos and Dr R. Cotterell

+No. of lectures and practical classes: 16

+Prerequisite courses: NST Mathematics

 This course introduces students to machine learning algorithms as used in real-world applications, and to the experimental methodology necessary to perform statistical analysis of large-scale data from unpredictable processes.
 Students will perform 3 extended practicals, as follows: